 - Follow all directions and adhere to all timelines when requesting accommodations.
 Failure to alert appropriate staff in a timely manner may result in significant obstacles to the provision of necessary accommodations for students.

 - Become aware of your rights as a student and learn to advocate for yourself.

-Two private test rooms are available for qualified students for study and course testing.
-To reserve a room please contact Steve Kaiser in the Learning Center.
+Private test rooms are available for qualified students for study and course testing.
+To reserve a room or schedule an exam, please contact Samuel Clark (firstname.lastname@example.org) or schedule in person at the library circulation desk.
 Placement testing can be set up individually for qualified students.
-Please contact Steve for details.
+Please contact Sam for details.

-Audio textbooks can be ordered by contacting Brian Schultz.
+Audio textbooks can be ordered by contacting Kristin Hoffmann.
 Audio texts can take several weeks to arrive so please order very early.
 We also are currently using ReadOutloud6.

 Sign language Interpreters

 Student requesting sign language interpreters should contact Kristin Hoffmann, Director of Accessibility Services, in Madison for information.

 UW Colleges complies with the Rehabilitation Act of 1973, specifically Section 504, and the Americans with Disabilities Act of 1990.
 No recipients of federal funding may discriminate against a qualified individual with a disability solely by reason of that disability.
 This means that students with disabilities have equal access to all UW Colleges' programs, services and activities.

 - Section 504 of the Rehabilitation Act (1973)